waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Future Development:**
     - Create a `fly_to_city` tool after observing the Fly map layout.
     - Create a 'Lead Pokémon Advisor' agent to suggest the best lead for an area based on known wild Pokémon.

+# VII.
+Game & Tile Mechanics
+- **Elevation:** Direct movement between 'ground' and 'elevated_ground' tiles is impossible.
+Traversal requires using a 'steps' tile as an intermediary.